Did You Know?

 There are two active woodshops on campus.

-Through woodworking, our K-8 students have the opportunity to hone skills in spatial visualization, measurement, and problem solving, with “real world” applications.
+Through woodworking, our K-8 students have the opportunity to hone skills in spatial visualization, measurement, problem solving, and three-dimensional thinking, all with “real world” applications.
 Upper School student-made furniture pieces have won awards at competitions.
 When you visit campus, be sure to check out the grandfather clock in the upper school lobby or the balance toy in the lower school woodshop!

 Our 26-acre campus is home to three playing fields and two gymnasiums.

 All lower school students participate in a physical education program.
 Students in 4th and 5th grades also participate in intramural sports.
 Interscholastic sports, with an emphasis on both skill and sportsmanship, are practiced in grades 6-8.
 Interscholastic sports include soccer, field hockey, lacrosse, basketball and cross country.